SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

     - Target users and core tasks
     - Initial risks & mitigation (privacy, bias, safety, reliability)

-- Working on the design and workflow of app in coming checkpoints
+- Enhancing the design and workflow of app in coming checkpoints

 Rosie Xu